 Benny is a young man with big ambitions.
-Founder of Young At Heart Fitness, he sets out to deliver unique and creative content on fitness, education and lifestyle design to help improve the lives of others in an animated and youthful way.
-Think the adventures of Finding Nemo meets Arnold Schwarzenegger with a hint of Bill Nye the Science Guy.
+Founder of Young At Heart Fitness, he sets out to deliver unique and creative content on fitness, education, and lifestyle design to help improve the lives of others in an animated and youthful way.
+Think the adventures of Finding Nemo meet Arnold Schwarzenegger with a hint of Bill Nye the Science Guy.

 Originally published 6/10/13 and updated 5/16/14.